 - Be out of most peoples budget

-And there is nothing wrong with implementing ALL of these systems, in fact I recommend it.
+And there is nothing wrong with implementing ALL of these systems.
+In fact I recommend it.
 Any little thing you can do to beef up the safety of your home is a step well worth taking.

 To Wire, or not to Wire

 It wasn’t too long ago that security systems only came with wired options.
 As you placed cameras around the perimeter of your home, you had the arduous task of routing the electrical power and data wires to each camera.
-This typically means sweating your butt off and you crawl through the tightest places in your attic while holding a drill so you can run wires to the outside of your house.
+This typically means sweating your butt off as you crawl through the tightest places in your attic while holding a drill so you can run wires to the outside of your house.

 This gives you many benefits, especially in the case of the common porch thief we have seen become a trend the past few years.
-I have watched many videos of homeowners stopping package thieves from taking their amazon boxes simply by calling them out!
+I have watched many videos of homeowners stopping package thieves from taking their Amazon boxes simply by calling them out!
 The doorbell camera senses motion and notifies the homeowner.
 As soon as the homeowner brings up the live feed, they can tell the thief to drop the package.

 Some thieves will obviously just run away with the package, but at least you have the ability to be notified as soon as someone shows up.

 There have got to be thousands of systems to pick from out there, I have yet to count them all.
 With so many choices available, it can make picking the perfect solution quite impossible.
 Sometimes you may have to start small and work your way up.
 Start with a doorbell camera, and when money allows it, add on a few wireless cameras to the perimeter of the home.
 When you can finally afford the whole nine yards, get a monitoring service installed in your home.
 There is no reason you can’t keep your old systems in place either to use in conjunction with it, or re purpose it for somewhere else around the home.